ManimCommunity/manim_editor/docs/source/index.rst

 The ``Manim`` Editor defines more types, which define how a section should be played in the presentation.
 They are described :ref:`here <create_scene>`.

+One or more sections build a slide.
-Each section is equivalent to a slide from PowerPoint and can be shown individually.
+They equivalent to slides from PowerPoint and can be shown individually.
-Multiple sections (possibly from different ``Manim`` scenes) build one project that can be presented as a whole.
+Multiple slides (possibly build out of sections from different ``Manim`` scenes) build one project that can be presented as a whole.
 A Manim Editor project is a directory that will house everything needed to present a project.
 More on that :ref:`here <create_project>`.